-PagerDuty has a few different APIs, including the Events API and REST API, as well as an older version of the REST API.
+PagerDuty has a few different APIs, including the Events API v1, Events API v2 and REST API, as well as an older version of the REST API.
 These APIs serve different purposes and have different plan availability, endpoints, and API keys.

 The Events API cannot be used for any purpose other than triggering, acknowledging, or resolving PagerDuty incidents.
 It uses 32-character integration keys that cannot be used with the REST API, so it is safe to store these API keys in monitoring systems and other tools without fear that they can be used to gain access to sensitive data in your account.

 Integration keys are created by creating a new service, or creating a new integration for an existing service in PagerDuty, and can be found on a service's Integrations tab:

 Events API v2

 With the Events API v2, monitoring partners and customers running their own custom monitoring code can send to this endpoint, enabling users to see and use PD-CEF fields in Event Rules, the Infrastructure Health Application, and the details section on individual alerts.

 You must have Create alerts and incidents enabled to use our Events API v2, as this API can only be applied to alerts.
 Like our v1 Events API, integrations with the v2 Events API also use integration keys.

 For more information about the v2 Events API take a look at our dev docs on the subject.